Resources

 Disclaimer: I’m no accountant, but I’ve owned and run businesses for over a decade, and one of the things that I’ve come to appreciate is that knowing this stuff is a superpower that helps you be more successful, work with bankers and investors, and generally gives you a better shot at success.

-Drop me a line, jeff at foodrazor . com, I’m always happy to talk restaurant concepts, inventory management, order management, good wine, great coffee, or cocktails.
+Drop me a line, jeff@foodrazor.com, I’m always happy to talk restaurant concepts, inventory management, order management, good wine, great coffee, or cocktails.